the-switchboard/txt-web/README.md

 Later on, new methods of transmission and storage can be explored, making a new branch of internet.

-For a starting example, see the firefox browser extension below.
+For a starting example, see the firefox browser extension above.

 ### A Simple Markup Standard